A Woman with Purpose: Jung Kwak

 - What caught your interest in the harp?

 My dream was to be a medical doctor, a pediatrician.
-And I wanted to learn an instrument that would help me to release my stress at work and to play for my little patients in the future.
+I wanted to learn an instrument that would help me release my stress at work and play for my little patients in the future.
 My grandmother always used to call me ‘Cheonsa’ which means angel in Korean.
 And she always mentioned that she wanted me to play the harp since the angels play it.
 I started playing the harp when I was 11 years old, and I just fell in love with the instrument.
 I knew from a young age that this was my destiny.

 - Can you explain to us the magic of the harp?